leric2/GROMORA-harmo/documentation/quality_control_calibration.md

         calibrationTool.elevationAngleTolerance
         calibrationTool.elevationAngleHotTol

-2. State of the analog-to-digital converter when a the spectrum was recorded (*FFT_adc_overload* in the log file)
+2. State of the analog-to-digital converter when a the spectrum was recorded (*FFT_adc_overload* in the log file).
+We check that the number of ADC overloads per cycle does not exceed a certain threshold.

+        calibrationTool.adcOverloadThresh

 3. Check that enough individual channels are comprised within a certain interval from the daily median (for hot and cold spectra).
 For sky spectra, as the atmosphere has a natural variation, we use the median of the calibration